benelsen/covid19lu/README.md

 - `recovered`

-  Successful recoveries from COVID-19
+  Successful recoveries from COVID-19.
+(It is unclear if this refers to all recovered COVID-19 diagnosed cases or only those that have been hospitalized.)

 - `tests`

-  Cumulative tests up to this point
+  cumulative tests up to this point

 - `tests_new`

-  Tests performed over the last day
+  tests performed over the last day

 - `hospitalized`